cygni/cygni-competence-vectordbs/README.md

 - How well do the results match for more complicated and specific questions?
 - What are the results for questions not relevant to the current dataset?
 - What happens if you give a minimal query like "Jamaica" or "Hydrogen"?
+- If you search for Volvo which is never mentioned in the data set - what type of results do you get?
+Where does this knowledge come from?

 ## Lab 2